 • alternate communication channels;

-• manual processing procedures; and
+• any approved manual procedure; and

 • tested business-continuity plans.